vivkv07/streamlit-pandas-profiling/README.md

 [![streamlit-pandas-profiling](https://badgen.net/pypi/v/streamlit-pandas-profiling)](https://pypi.org/project/streamlit-pandas-profiling/)
 [![streamlit-aggrid](https://badgen.net/pypi/v/streamlit-aggrid)](https://pypi.org/project/streamlit-aggrid/)

-:wave: This is going to be my one of many streamlit apps that I will be sharing in this year.

 ## About the App

 * The code is using the Streamlit and Pandas libraries to create a web application that allows a user to either upload a file, provide a link to a file, or generate a default file.